 What areas do your serve?

-Being conviently located between Cincinnati and Dayton, Stork Helpers offers doula services to families across Cincinnati, Dayton, Xenia and Northern Kentucky up to about 1.5 to 2 hours away from our house in Lebanon, Ohio.
+Being conviently located between Cincinnati and Dayton, I offer placenta encapsulation services to families across Cincinnati, Dayton, and Northern Kentucky up to about 1.5 to 2 hours away from our house in Lebanon, Ohio.

 Beavercreek / Bellbrook / Carlisle / Centerville / Clayton / Fairborn / Germantown / Harrison Township / Huber Heights / Kettering / Miami Township / Miamisburg / Moraine / Oakwood / Riverside / Trotwood / Vandalia / Washington Township / West Carrollton / Woodburne-Hyde Park / Xenia